teaching-data-science/intro2ml/chapters/chapter01.md

   </h2>
   <p class="index-module-chapter-desc-de526628">
-  <a class="link-module-root-46224d00 link-module-hidden-7e2d93b5" href="/chapter01-03-basics-tasksanddata"> Supervised learning comes in two flavors: regression and classification.
-After studying this chapter, you should be able to differentiate between regression and classification tasks.
-We explain to you what the data generating process is, and you can create tasks in mlr3.</a>
+  <a class="link-module-root-46224d00 link-module-hidden-7e2d93b5" href="/chapter01-03-basics-tasksanddata"> The tasks of supervised learning can roughly be divided in two categories: regression (for continuous outcome) and classification (for categorical outcome).
+You will see some examples and get to know the notation used in this course.</a>
   </p>
 </section>